 What is an Outrunner Motor?

-Typically an outrunner motor is a Permanent Magnet Synchronous Motor (PMSM).
+Typically an outrunner motor is a Permanent Magnet Synchronous Motor (PMSM) torque motor.
 Therefore, the motor consists of a stator with coils and a rotor with permanent magnets.
 With conventional motors, the magnets are attached to a shaft that rotates on the inside of the stator coils.
 This is called an inrunner motor.
-But with an outrunner motor the magnets are attached to a ring or sleeve on the outside of the stator coils.
+With an outrunner motor the magnets are attached to a ring or sleeve on the outside of the stator coils.
 As a result, the motor has a rotating ring or sleeve, instead of a rotating shaft.

 - Maximum torque achieved for minimal build volume